Podcast: Play in new window | Download | Embed

 Here Are Some of the Key Points Discussed About Construction Engineering:

 - There are many different types of constructional engineering, such as connection design, erection procedure engineering, and construction engineering.
 Construction engineering is a branch of structural engineering but is separate from the typical structural engineering.
-Constructional engineering involves the construction process, planning, scheduling, manpower, labor, and material input that goes into the projects.
+Additionally constructional engineering involves the construction process, planning, scheduling, manpower, labor, and material input that goes into the projects.
 It also involves solving structural engineering problems, how the materials are used, and helping the client to get the project built.

 - Some examples of what constructional engineers work on are: